ni/systemlink-operations-handbook/handbook/ldap/ldap.md

   <figcaption>Configuration needed to enable logging into a SystemLink server using LDAP credentials.</figcaption>
 </figure>

 You may now login to the SystemLink server using your LDAP credentials.
-Please note that you will not be able to access systems and data in SystemLink unless you have configured workspace and role mappings.
+To access systems and data in SystemLink, configure workspace and role mappings.
 Refer to [**Mapping LDAP Attributes and Groups to SystemLink Workspaces and Roles**](#mapping-ldap-attributes-and-groups-to-systemlink-workspaces-and-roles) for details.

 <figure>
   <img src="../../img/no-mapping.png" width="500" />
   <figcaption>View from a user who can login but does not have any workspace and role mappings.</figcaption>
 </figure>

-## LDAP URLs
+## LDAP URL and Bind User

+You must provide a URL and bind user and bind password to establish an authenticated connection between your SystemLink server and LDAP server.

+### LDAP URL

-LDAP URLs follow a standard scheme.
-The URL determines the server to connect to, the server's port, a base search distinguished name (DN), and an attribute that determines what users will provide as a username when logging into SystemLink.
+The LDAP URL follows a standard scheme.
+The URL determines the server to connect to, the server's port, a base search distinguished name (DN), and the attribute that determines the SystemLink username for login.

-!!! note "Example LDAP URL and login window"
+!!! note "Basic LDAP URL Scheme"

     **Structure:** `ldap://<server-dns>:<port>/<target-entry-dn>?<username-attribute>`

     **Example:** `ldap://example.com:389/dc=example,dc=com?sAMAccountName`

     In this example the server is `example.com`, the port is 389, the base search DN is `dc=example,dc=com` and the LDAP attribute used for user login is `sAMAccountName`.

+!!! note "Example LDAP URLs specifying different usernames for the user Jane Doe"

+    **URL:** `ldap://example.com/dc=example,dc=com?sAMAccountName`
+    **Username:** jdoe

+    **URL:** `ldap://example.com/dc=example,dc=com?userPrincipalName`
+    **Username:** jane.doe@example.com

     <figure>
       <img src="../../img/ldap-login.png" width="500" />